comp1010mq/comp1010mq.github.io/transition_to_processing.md

   * work out what occurs in `setup`

 <details markdown="1"><summary>Solution</summary>
-_The compiler_ wil convert text to a runnable program.  _Processing_ will work out what occurs in draw.  _The computer (or the operating system)_ will put actual pictures on the screen.  _Processing_ will work out what occurs in `setup`.
+_The compiler_ will convert text to a runnable program.  _Processing_ will work out what occurs in draw.  _The computer (or the operating system)_ will put actual pictures on the screen.  _Processing_ will work out what occurs in `setup`.
 </details>
 </div>